 We will host 6 full sessions of Yoga Nidra and introduce different relaxation and Yoga Nidra practices.
 You will be guided through the whole session and can send questions at the end of each class.

 |3 Classes, 6 Hours||6 Classes, 12 Hours|

-Please contact us on this Email address: email@example.com
+Please contact us at this Email address: firstname.lastname@example.org